Search official government public records, criminal records, court records, and background check resources for Kennewick, Washington.

 Economy & Demographics

 Kennewick's diverse economy is fueled by a range of industries, from agriculture and healthcare to retail and manufacturing.
-Key employers in the city include Kadlec Regional Medical Center, the Tri-City Herald newspaper, and numerous agricultural and food processing firms that leverage the region's fertile farmland.
+Key employers in the city include Kadlec Regional Medical Center, the Tri-City Herald newspaper, and numerous agricultural and food processing firms that use the region's fertile farmland.
 The city's strategic location along the Columbia River also supports a thriving logistics and transportation sector.
-Residents of Kennewick enjoy a robust job market, with opportunities spanning both the private and public sectors.
+Residents of Kennewick enjoy a job market, with opportunities spanning both the private and public sectors.

 Elections & Voter Records